sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Application boilerplates for creating React Native applications.

 **[ignite](https://github.com/infinitered/ignite)**
 <br>The unfair starting CLI, Generator, and more for React Native.
 I looked over this and, though I haven't used it yet for a project, it has one of my favorite developer affordances: Generators.
 It also takes a different approach from most boilerplates in that you do not have to fork the repo.
 Just generate it from the base!
+Includes redux sagas and some config to get going with Fastlane for CI.

 **[pepperoni](http://getpepperoni.com/)**
 <br>An well-built open source starter for React Native iOS and Android projects jam packed with lots of tasty ingredients.
 I created a small app with this and, while the linting rules are a little persnickety for my taste (plus semicolons, who needs them?) the overall developer experience was good.

 **[snowflake](https://github.com/bartonhammond/snowflake)**
 <br>A React-Native starter kit using Redux, Parse.com, Jest given to us by the affable [Barton Hammond](https://github.com/bartonhammond).
+Includes all sorts of goodies, including Parse, which is planned to be replaced with [Serverless](serverless.com), which uses AWS Lambdas and helps get you in the public cloud.
+Oh là là!

 **[react-native-webpack-starter-kit](https://github.com/jhabdas/react-native-webpack-starter-kit)**
 <br>Build your React Native app with Webpack and Babel.